jundalisay/spblist/content/en/social/cycles/russia.md

 After the French Revolution, the two main mentalities or ideologies that emerged in Europe* were Liberalism versus Non-Liberalism.

-> *A key marker for the idea of Liberalism is the idea of **human rights**. **This idea does not exist in any philosophical system anywhere from the ancient Greeks, Egyptians, Romans, Jews, Hindus, Buddhists, Jains, Confucians, to the modern Islam and Sikhs.** It seems to have incubated as [the Magna Carta](/research/england/magna-carta/article-1/) of King John of England in 1215 as a response to the excessive strength of the barons which is really an effect of the weakness of the King.
+{{< f f="*A key marker for the idea of Liberalism is the idea of **human rights**. **This idea does not exist in any philosophical system anywhere from the ancient Greeks, Egyptians, Romans, Jews, Hindus, Buddhists, Jains, Confucians, to the modern Islam and Sikhs.** It seems to have incubated as [the Magna Carta](/research/england/magna-carta/article-1/) of King John of England in 1215 as a response to the excessive strength of the barons which is really an effect of the weakness of the King.
 China, Arabia, Persia, and India never had to institute human rights because the dynastic power was always able to keep order.
 The Roman Republic and Empire both likewise never had to institute human rights because the Senate and Emperor were usually in control.
 The Romans only gave rights to Romans and not to barbarians whose [group-feelings](/research/ibn-khaldun/muqaddimah/chapter-2/part-16) were in a different moral level.
 The latter Roman Empire extended rights to barbarians and ended up getting destroyed since it takes a huge amount of effort and many generations to unify group-feelings (We estimate that 60-80 years is needed minimum at maximum effort).
-Ancient China seems to have been able to do this.
+Ancient China seems to have been able to do this." >}}

 These replaced Catholicism vs Protestantism and then spread themselves to the world* through the colonial system.

-> The mentalities in Asia are different, such as Hinduism-Buddhism versus Islam in India, Confucianism versus Taoism in China, and Shia versus Sunni in Arabia
+{{< f f="The mentalities in Asia are different, such as Hinduism-Buddhism versus Islam in India, Confucianism versus Taoism in China, and Shia versus Sunni in Arabia" >}}

 According to Nature's Law of Diversity, these two mentalities have an equal right to exist.
 The problem begins when one mentality tries to overwhelm or cancel the other.
 An example of a total rout of one mentality is the fall of the Roman Empire to the German barbarians, which started their Dark Ages.